arasgungore/CMPE160-projects/CommunicationSimulation/README.md

 1 <name> <age> <ID> <limitingAmount>
 ```

-Note that, id of the customer should be in the order of creation.
+Note that, the ID of the customer should be in the order of creation.
 To illustrate,
 first created customer must have ID 0 and the location in the array of that customer
 should be on his/her ID.
-Also there is no operation to create a bill object, therefore you
+Also, there is no operation to create a bill object, therefore you
 need to create in the Customer class and store the bill object whenever you are going
 to create a customer.